Temple bar Pub and district, Dublin

 Tips and Tricks!

-Here are a few tips worth knowing before you visit the Temple bar district
+Here are a few tips you should know before visiting the Temple Bar District.

 - The best time to come to the Temple Bar district is around 04:00 PM.